 Who doesn't like a good quotation?
 Quotations can be vacuously misused (e.g., the systematic use at the beginning of every chapter of every book) as a substitute for exposition and understanding, but used appropriately (and sparingly), they can effectively communicate, illuminate and inspire.

 Not a meal, but an appetizer -- a few bon mots that suggest an entirely new way of understanding.

 This list is organized hierarchically using the Dewey decimal system.
-It's not ideal -- not even necessarily for books, but it's the best I've found.
-Quotes are also tabbed by topic so you can also search that way.
+It's not ideal (not for books either), but it's the best I've found.

 It's what you learn after you know it all that counts. ~John Wooden